jessicaGA/MSTU_4031/reveal.js/slides/slides_02.md

 ---

-##Command Line
+##Command Line Basics

-*	A way to navigate your computer file system with out using the mouse.
+*	A way to navigate your computer file system without using the mouse.

 *	How we compile and run Java programs.

 *	Some commands differ depending on your operating system.

 <aside class="notes">
-We are using the command line because we will be running Java application from text files.
+For the first 4 weeks we won't use an IDE (integrated development environment) instead we will compile and run files from the terminal.
+So we need to learn some commands
 </aside>

 ---